 S4 is just the start of your journey through the SQA qualifications framework.
 You have three school years to help you make your mind up about where you want to go.
-If you can't study all of the things you want to in S4, pick them up in S5 or S6.
+If you can't study all of the things you want to in S3 and S4, you can pick them up in S5 or S6.